-I have a COSAS Academic Hold placed on my account.
-What do I do next?
+I have a COS Academic Probation Hold on my Account.
+What do I do?

 About Academic Probation